Sign in with GitHub to watch this episode for free.

 URLSession is the successor of NSURLConnection.
-For many years, NSURLConnection has been the workhorse for networking on iOS and macOS.
-Most developers used or created a wrapper around NSURLConnection to hide the less enjoyable aspects of the API.
+For many years, NSURLConnection was the workhorse for networking on iOS, tvOS, macOS, and watchOS.
+Most developers used or created a wrapper around NSURLConnection to hide the less enjoyable aspects of the NSURLConnection API.

+What is URLSession and how is it different from NSURLConnection?
 In addition to being a class, URLSession is a technology that provides the infrastructure for networking, exposed through a modern and elegant API.
 In this series, I introduce you to the URLSession stack.
-You learn how easy it is to get started with URLSession and you discover that URLSession exposes a flexible API that should meet anyone's networking needs.
+You learn how easy it is to get started with the URLSession API and you discover that it exposes a flexible API that should meet anyone's networking needs.

 Meet the Family

 The URLSession family includes a number of core classes.
 The URLSession class is the key component of the URLSession stack.
-It's used to create and configure network requests.
+It is used to create and configure network requests.

 Another important class is URLSessionConfiguration.
-A session configuration object is used to configure a URLSession instance.
+As the name suggests, a session configuration object is used to configure a URLSession instance.
 The session is in charge of managing requests.
 The session configuration defines the behavior of the session.
 This is especially interesting for uploading and downloading data.

 A URLSessionTask object is always associated with a session.
 You can create a URLSessionTask object by asking the session for one.
-This is illustrated by the following example.
-We discuss the details a bit later in this episode.
+The following example illustrates this.

 import Foundation